 - Dangerous – Direct risk to road safety or the environment.
 Results in a Fail.

-- Major – Could affect safety or the environment.
+- Major – This could affect the safety or the environment.
 Results in a Fail.

 - Minor – No effect on safety, but should be repaired as quickly as possible.